CH3CKMATE-2002/monika_wallpaper_trick/README.md

 This project was a simple Bash script.
 Now, it has evolved into a cross-platform Python prank that works on **Linux** and **Windows**!

+## 🚨 Disclaimer

+This is a fan work inspired by *Doki Doki Literature Club!
+(DDLC)* and is not affiliated with or endorsed by *Team Salvato.*
+*DDLC* and all related characters are the intellectual property of Team Salvato.
+This project is intended as a lighthearted joke and respects the original work’s integrity.

 ## 🚀 Features

 - **Cross-platform support** (Windows & Linux)